 1. Their pizza delivery guy comes in a fancy car (mostly a Ferrari)

-Yep, you might find it astonishingly weird, but for the locals of Dubai it’s pretty normal.
+Yep, you might find it astonishingly weird, but for the locals of Dubai, it’s pretty normal.
 They don’t jump out of their seats when a flashing red Ferrari stops at their gate.
-Its for the delivery of the pizza you’ve ordered.
+It delivers pizza you ordered!

 2. You park your car in the parking lot.
 People in Dubai park their camels.

 Not that they don’t have cars, but their love for camels is overwhelming.
-Owning camels are a century old tradition in the rich Arab community.
-The average price that is paid to own a camel can actually feed full day meals to the entire population of a small town.
-Just like you pay a small fortune to buy your favourite luxury car, these oil rich Arabs pay millions to own these splendid desert beasts.
+Owning camels are a century-old tradition in the rich Arab community.
+The average price to own a camel can actually feed full day meals to the entire population of a small town.
+Just like you pay a small fortune to buy your favourite luxury car, these oil-rich Arabs pay millions to own these splendid desert beasts.
 So it’s quite obvious for them to take them out for a ride and park it in the parking lots meant for cars.
 They even take them for a walk.

 3. Dubai has special free food vending machines for poor and unemployed people who can’t afford to buy essentials.